 A question I get asked frequently from clients is ‘how do I make a builder-basic bathroom unique’?

-Standard builder-basic bathrooms - stock cabinetry, no tile, frameless mirror - I’m sure you know what I’m talking about - are fine and functional, but could be oh so much better!
+Standard builder-basic bathrooms - stock cabinetry, no backsplash, frameless mirror - I’m sure you know what I’m talking about - are fine and functional, but could be oh so much better!
 Your bathroom should work hard to put a smile on your face as you begin your day!

 Actually, refreshing a builder bathroom is not that difficult and not too expensive either, depending on how far you go.
 There are a few easy ways to make it unique and they make all the difference in the world.

-Tiles, a floating or vintage vanity (or even painting your existing one), a beautiful framed mirror, and unique lighting will amp up a basic bathroom without spending a fortune.
+Tiles, a floating or vintage vanity (or painting your existing one), a beautiful framed mirror, and unique lighting will amp up a basic bathroom without spending a fortune.

 1. The vanity.

 In a small space, I like a floating vanity with open space underneath.
 As long as there are drawers for storage, it's functional yet gives an open feeling.
 I'm also a big fan of using a piece of furniture for a vanity and forgoing the big-box cabinets that look the same in every home.
 Look for a vintage dresser at an auction or antique market.
-If a new vanity isn’t in your budget, consider painting the builder-basic one you’ve got.
-Opt for white or a fun, fresh colour to add interest.

 2. The mirror.